-With so much negative space and energy on the Internet, reading the refreshing words of wisdom from Black-ish star Tracee Ellis Ross is always a welcome change.
+With so much negative space and energy on the Internet, reading the refreshing words of wisdom from Black-ish star Tracee Ellis Ross is always a welcomed change.
 Basically, she's my girlfriend in my head.

 Tracee is constantly offering up some great words of wisdom that any woman can turn into a daily mantra to help themselves live their best lives.
-From loving yourself as you are today, to embracing fear, check out her wise words to anyone looking to live and feel whole.
+From loving yourself as you are today to embracing fear, check out her wise words to anyone looking to live and feel whole.

 In an interveiw with Motto:

-“We spend so much time as women in our culture being told that we are 'supposed' to be something: 'Supposed' to be married, 'supposed' to be a certain weight, 'supposed' to do a certain thing.
+We spend so much time as women in our culture being told that we are 'supposed' to be something: 'Supposed' to be married, 'supposed' to be a certain weight, 'supposed' to do a certain thing.
 There's so much that gets left out.
 If you're so focused on the scale, you'll miss a lot of other things.
 I'm known for my style, I love beautiful clothing and makeup.
 I love all of those things, and there's space to be all of those things as a woman.
 There's space to be sexual and beautiful and intelligent—all of it.
-And I think any messaging that limits it, it's time for it to be done.”
+And I think any messaging that limits it, it's time for it to be done.

-via Tracee's sit down with Huffington Post:
+via Tracee's sit-down with Huffington Post:

 This quote changed the direction of my life honestly: 'Right now, can you make an unconditional relationship with yourself?
 Just at the height you are?
 The weight you are?
 With the intelligence that you have?
 And your current burden of pain?
 Can you enter into an unconditional relationship with that?'
-And it changed the course of my life because I felt like so often its, “How can I be something other than I am?”
-There's a lot of ways that I make myself happy and I think for me, happiness is not always the goal, but joy more.
+And it changed the course of my life because I felt like so often it's, 'How can I be something other than I am?'
+There's a lot of ways that I make myself happy and I think, for me, happiness is not always the goal, but joy more.
 Happy is sometimes is a little fleeting for me and I think we can be as happy as we make our minds up to be.
-It was said to me, and it made me roll my eyes, 'It's about the journey,’ But it really is.
+It was said to me, and it made me roll my eyes, 'It's about the journey.'
+But it really is.

 via The Cut :

-I need to see my own beauty and to continue to be reminded that I am enough, that I am worthy of love without effort, that I am beautiful, that the texture of my hair and that the shape of my curves, the size of my lips, the color of my skin, and the feelings that I have are all worthy and okay....I really feel like there's a paradigm shift that has occurred in the last ten years for how black women in this country are seen, the voice that we have, how we see ourselves, how we our images are portrayed.
+I need to see my own beauty and to continue to be reminded that I am enough, that I am worthy of love without effort, that I am beautiful, that the texture of my hair and that the shape of my curves, the size of my lips, the color of my skin, and the feelings that I have are all worthy and okay....I really feel like there's a paradigm shift that has occurred in the last ten years for how black women in this country are seen, the voice that we have, how we see ourselves, how we - our images are portrayed.
 I want to see images that remind me that I am beautiful and I am enough, so that I don't have to waste any energy feeling ashamed of myself or any of that, so I can actually go out and do extraordinary things.
 Using my voice to recognize and celebrate other women is a joy for me.

-“That is a daily exercise big and small, finding one's own voice and finding your truth.
+That is a daily exercise big and small, finding one's own voice and finding your truth.
 There are a ton of tools I use.
 I think, first and foremost, having a relationship with a core group of like-minded, supportive, compassionate humans that become your counsel is extremely important.
-Having your own tribe of people, some of which are in exactly the same place as you, that mirror your own experience and help you to see your own experience in a loving and compassionate way.”
+Having your own tribe of people, some of which are in exactly the same place as you, that mirror your own experience and help you to see your own experience in a loving and compassionate way.

 via her speech at the Essence's Black Women in Hollywood luncheon: